Our team of skilled staff are headed by Chief Executive Officer Fiona Snape who is responsible for all operational matters of Tamworth LALC.

 Hollie has completed her Certificate II in Business while in the Admin role, and has commenced working towards her Cert III.

-Opportunity Hub Trainee - Samantha Duncan
+Opportunity Hub Caseworker - Samantha Duncan

 Samantha Duncan commenced in a trainee role with the Opportunity Hub in April 2017.
 Samantha first came in contact with the Opportunity Hub as a student, and is now wanting to give back to the program that helped her, while also giving back to her community.